-The study considered fifteen (15) short struts of dimension 150 mm × 150 mm × 300 mm were designed for a 50 KN load and cast with five (5) each reinforced with bamboo, rattan and steel (being control)., out of which five were reinforced with Rattan cane.
-The average age of the bamboo and Rattan cane used in this study was less than 40 days after harvesting.
+The study considered fifteen (15) short struts of dimension 150 mm × 150 mm × 300 mm which were designed for a 50 KN load and cast with five (5) each reinforced with bamboo, rattan and steel (being control).
+The average age of the bamboo and rattan cane used in this study was less than 40 days after harvesting.